jfelchner/ruby-progressbar/README.md

 Whatever element is chosen is repeated along the entire 'incomplete' portion of the bar.

+### Non-TTY Output

+Typically, when the progress bar is updated, the entire previous bar is 'overwritten' with the updated information.
+Unfortunately when the bar is being output on a non-TTY enabled output stream (such as a file or pipe), that standard behavior of outputting the progress bar will not work.
+This is mainly due to the fact that we can't easily go back and replace the content that the bar had previously written.

+To try to solve this, ruby-progressbar, when it determines that it is being used on a non-TTY device, will override any format which was set in the initializer to something which more closely resembles this:

+    Progress: |=============

+Notice that there are no dynamically updating segments like counters or ETA.
+Dynamic segments are not compatible with non-TTY devices because, by their very nature, they must be updated on each refresh of the bar and as stated previously, that is not possible in non-TTY mode.

+Also notice that there is no end cap on the righthand side of the bar.
+Again, we cannot output something which is past the point at which we next need to output text.
+If we added an end cap, that would mean that any additional progress text would be placed _after_ the end cap.
+Definitely not what we want.

+So how does it work?
+First we output the title and the first end cap:

+    Progress: |

+Next, every time we increment the bar, we check whether the progress bar has grown.
+If it has, we output _only the additional portion_ of the bar to the output.

+For example, given the previous title output, if we increment the bar once, we would get:

+    Progress: |=

+But in this case, only one `=` was output.
+Not the entire `Progress: |=`.

+Once the bar gets to be completely finished though:

+    Progress: |====================================================================|

+The end cap can now be added (since there is no more progress to be displayed).

 Road Map
 --------------------------------
 We're planning on adding a bunch of really nice features to this gem over the next few weeks.
 We want to keep the simple usage simple but allow for powerful features if they're needed.
 Our `1.0` release is the first step in that direction.